-- 1. Financial protection of critical infrastructure services means looking at the continuity of services not just the repair and replacement of assets such as power plants and roads. - Governments often bear responsibility for ensuring the continuity of critical services for the safety, security,
+- Financial protection of critical infrastructure services means looking at the continuity of services not just the repair and replacement of assets such as power plants and roads. - 2.
+Governments often bear responsibility for ensuring the continuity of critical services for the safety, security,

-- and economic prosperity of its citizens, even where the critical infrastructure is owned and operated by the private sector. - 3.
-The contingent liabilities associated with critical infrastructure services will be larger than those related to the underlying public assets alone and need to be quantified and managed proactively.
+3. The contingent liabilities associated with critical infrastructure services will be larger than those related to the underlying public assets alone and need to be quantified and managed proactively.